brunops/brunops.github.io/_posts/2014-01-07-things-i-learned-from-unix-1.markdown

 A workaround this issue in the original implementation, would be to force the matching of at least one character by changing the regex to _[a-z][a-z]*_

 ###4.
-Escape ALL the parentesis \(
+Escape ALL the parenthesis \(
-Parentesis create matching groups.
-When creating a group in your matching pattern, the parentesis must be escaped.
+Parenthesis create matching groups.
+When creating a group in your matching pattern, the parenthesis must be escaped.
 {% highlight bash %}
 sed 's/\(group1\)/sup \1/' filename
 {% endhighlight %}